9623D-Double-Vision/DoubleVisionNB/README.md

 We were able to complete a skills match load in BLANK leaving us with BLANK amount of time for the driving section

 ### 1/17/23
-Today our goal is to work on the polycarbonate guides and guards for our robot.
-Elliott finished cutting out the revised polycarbonate wing guards aswell as the wedge that will go on the front of our robot
+Today, our Goal is to work on our robot's polycarbonate guides and guards.
+Elliott finished cutting out the revised polycarbonate wing guards and the wedge that will go on the front of our robot.
+The scoop had to be bent because Elliott's idea for the plow was for it to do three things.

-The scoop had to be bended because Elliott's idea for the plow was for it to do 3 things
+The wedge had to be bent because Elliott's idea for the plow was for it to do three things
 + Act as a guard for the robot
 + Act as a plow for the triballs to get over the middle bar easier
 + Act as a defensive wedge to temporarily prop up other peoples robots so they become immobile for a couple of seconds without getting DQed for entaglement

-Polycarbonate has interesting thermal properties, because it's a plastic it doesnt have a set melting temperature.
-Instead it has a Vicat Softening point at around 145-150 degrees celcius (293-302 Farenheight).
-Because we just want to bend the polycarbonate we have to be careful to reach exactly 130 degrees celcius (266 Farenheight) and not go over because this could cause it to warp and bend in ways that are undesirable.
-Elliott accomplished this by using a heat gun, vices, and wooden blocks to hold it in the desirable position
+Polycarbonate has interesting thermal properties; it doesn't have a set melting temperature because it's a plastic.
+Instead, it has a Vicat Softening point at around 145-150 degrees Celsius (293-302 Farenheight).
+Because we want to bend the polycarbonate, we must be careful to reach exactly 130 degrees Celsius (266 Fahrenheit) and not go over because this could cause it to warp and bend in undesirable ways.
+Elliott accomplished this by using a heat gun, vices, and wooden blocks to hold it in the desirable position.
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Poly%20wedge.jpeg">

 Attendance: